 - the student will be able to undertake further independent exploratory studies of specific aspects of Old Catholic theology.

-4 contact hours/day, about 40 hours or preparatory self-study will be required.
+Four contact hours per day, about 40 hours or preparatory self-study will be required.

 If you want to combine this course with the deepening course Old Catholic Theology beyond the Basics: In search of being Church in Communion, you can apply to the track Old Catholic Theology: Communion as Calling and Challenge and there will be a reduced fee.

 As this course starts on Sunday 7 July 2023, you are welcome to check-in at the Utrecht Summer School accommodation on Saturday 6 July 2023.